Diwa0304/iris-week4-hw/README.md

 tests - the folder contains the test (3 in this case) that were run as a part of the process

-.github/workflows/sanity.yml - .github/workflows is the default location to create action files. sanity.yml contains the actions and steps taken in the action and cases that triggers the actions
+.github/workflows/sanity.yml - .github/workflows is the default location to create action files. sanity.yml contains the actions and steps taken in the action and cases that triggers the actions.
+The actions are now integrated with the MLFlow for model tracking.

+The week 5 content are entirely done in dev-week5 branch and it has been merged to main.

+There are code to get the best model and latest model in the MLFlow artifacts directory.